 The research is clear.
 Of all the challenges facing HR — including leadership, learning and development (L&D), and workforce capability — engagement is seen as both the most critical and least understood.

 Every person has opinions that can prove valuable to their employer.
-Companies can either choose to listen to people and harness their insights to make the business better, or they can choose to ignore them.
+Companies can either choose to listen to people through effective employee engagement methods and harness their insights to make the business better, or they can choose to ignore them.

 If a business opts for the latter, poor engagement levels will likely snowball into bigger issues that can make or break a brand’s reputation.
 The bottom line?
 Businesses cannot afford to recruit talent and not keep tabs on how engaged they are.